swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 <a name="the-previouspersonalidentitynumber-attribute"></a>
 #### 3.2.6.
 The previousPersonalIdentityNumber Attribute

 The `personalIdentityNumber` attribute can contain a Swedish personal identity number (personnummer), \[[SKV704](#skv704)\], or a Swedish coordination number (samordningsnummer), \[[SKV707](#skv707)\].
-A personal identity number is assigned to all individuals registered
-(folkbokförda) in Sweden, and a coordination number may be assigned to a person that is not registered, but has official errands in Sweden (students, refugees, foreign business owners, etc.).
+All individuals born in Sweden or moving to Sweden with the intention of staying one year or longer is assigned a personal identity number and registered in the population register.
+A coordination number may be assigned to a person that is not registered, but has the need to communicate with various government authorities, healthcare institutions, higher education and banks.

 In some cases a person may hold a coordination number during a period before he or she is assigned a personal identity number.
 A typical use case is a person that seeks asylum and later is given a residence permit.
 In this case the person first may hold a coordination number and if a residence permit is given a personal identity number will be assigned.

-For a service provider this may lead to problems since the primary identity for a person has changed.
+For a service provider this may lead to problems since the primary identifier for a person has changed.
 A login with the newly assigned identifier will not match the user account previously used by this individual.